 Forms: Pure L-Tyrosine

-Copper is needed for proper vascular and heart function.
-Most of the U.S. Is woefully deficient in copper, consuming only .8mg per day.
+You need copper to work in conjunction with zinc, and for proper vascular and heart function.
+Most of the U.S. is woefully deficient in copper, consuming only .8mg per day.
 This is worrying since less than 1mg per day is enough to cause heart attacks.
 Copper intake has fallen over the last century due to modern farming and dietary practices.
 Modern fruits, vegetables, and conventional meats are low in copper, containing 75 percent less than they used to.

-Dose: 5mg+ of methylcobalamin or hydroxycobalamin and 800mcg+ of folate (5-MTHF or folinic acid, NOT folic acid)
+Dose: 5mg+ of methylcobalamin or hydroxocobalamin and 800mcg+ of folate (5-MTHF or folinic acid, NOT folic acid)

 Looking for more?